action

 This is a legal matter.
 No action can be taken by authorities until a complaint is filed.
 Please follow the law.
 Contact the agencies below.

 ALSO: At this time in Minnesota, there is not "one" hotline number to call to report all concerns below.
 That makes it more time-consuming for people to file complaints, but please take the time.
 If authorities aren't aware of the problem, they can't act.
-Make as many people and agencies aware of the problem as possible.

-REPORT ANIMAL CRUELTY AND NEGLECT
+REPORT ANIMAL NEGLECT, CRUELTY AND ABUSE

 Emergency